amalabey/security-integrated-devcontainer/README.md

 # Overview
 This is a sample that demonstrates how to use a [VSCode DevContainer](https://code.visualstudio.com/docs/remote/containers) to integrate security tools into your local development workflow.
 The preconfigured dev-container has following tools integrated via docker compose and git hooks.
 * **Static Application Security Testing (SAST)**: Community edition of [SonarQube](https://www.sonarqube.org/) runs on the `docker-compose` environment and code is scanned upon every commit by using a Git hook on the local repo.
-* **Software Composition Analysis (SCA)**: A local instance of [OWASP Dependency-Track](https://owasp.org/www-project-dependency-track/) runs on the `docker-compose` environment and dependencies are checked against known vulnerabilities upon every code commit using a Git hook.
+* **Software Composition Analysis (SCA)**: [OWASP Dependency Check Tool](https://owasp.org/www-project-dependency-track/) checks dependencies against known vulnerabilities upon every code commit using a Git hook.
+Results are published to SonarQube via a [SonarQube Plugin](https://github.com/dependency-check/dependency-check-sonar-plugin)
 * **Secret Scanning**:  [GitLeaks](https://github.com/zricethezav/gitleaks) runs on pre-commit hook and prevents any secrets from being checked into the source code repository.

 # How to run?